whoiscyberslut/Linux-Privilege-Escalation/Privesc - Capabilities.md

 Enumerating Capabilities: To enumerate all existing capabilities for all existing binary executables on a Linux system, we can use the following command:

+This one-liner uses the `find` command to search for all binary executables in the directories where they are typically located and then uses the `-exec` flag to run the `getcap` command on each, showing the capabilities that have been set for that binary.
+The output of this command will show a list of all binary executables on the system, along with the capabilities that have been set for each.

 ```shell-session
 cyberslut@htb[/htb]$ find /usr/bin /usr/sbin /usr/local/bin /usr/local/sbin -type f -exec getcap {} \;